JiachenWu-NEU/INFO6150-Assignments/README.md

 - for assignment1, please open the readme.md in assignment1 folder.
 - for assignment2, please open the readme.md in assignment2 folder.
 - for assignment3, please open the readme.md in assignment3 folder.
+- for assignment4, please open the readme.md in assignment4 folder.